 This activity is divided into three parts.
 In Part A , you will share your most current experience with educational evaluation.
 In Part B , the facilitator will review the different types of evaluation in the "continuous improvement cycle."
 In Part C , there will be a group discussion.
-15 min Part A Group Discussion Discuss your experience with evaluation.
-Questions to consider: 1.
+15 min Part A Group DiscussionDiscuss your experience with evaluation.
+Questions to consider:1.
 What does "educational evaluation" mean to you?
 2. Why do we evaluate?

 15 min Part B Presentation The facilitator reviews the different types of evaluation in the "continuous improvement cycle".
 Refer to the diagram and the examples in the table on the following page.
 Tip : Creating a puzzle out of the Cycle is one way of making the presentation more interactive.
 15 min Part C Group Discussion The facilitator leads a group discussion on the continuous improvement cycle in Reference Sheet 17 .
-8 I
+Question to consider: • Have you used these types of evaluation throughout your own programs?